Renter Relationships, Smart Screening, Property Prep, Maryland Property Management

 How Can You Address This Safely?

-There are many reasons why someone may want to prepay.
+There are several reasons why someone might want to prepay rent.
+For example:

-• They may move into an area without employment but are trying to find work.
+• They may have moved to the area without securing employment but are actively seeking work.

-• They may be in the area for only a limited amount of time.
+• They might only plan to stay in the area for a limited time.

 House model on white wooden table near contract and glasses, real estate concept